CHR-onicles/CHR-onicles/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### I'm a student, reader, gamer, developer and a huge fan of classical music 🎼.
+<h3 align="left">I'm a student, reader, gamer, developer and a huge fan of classical music 🎼.</h3>

 - 🔭 I'm currently working on:
     - [A medical data entry app][med] 🏥